trustoverip/tswg-did-method-webs-specification/spec/core.md

 - Convert the optional port percent encoding ("`%3A`"`) to a colon.
 - Append "`/did.json`" to the resulting string.

-A GET on that URL MUST return the DIDDoc.
+A GET on that URL MUST return the DID document.

 Another transformation produces a second URL that is used to retrieve the KERI KEL: